 So, if you make a list these are pretty good strategy headlines ready to prioritise.

 Take your list and prioritise it.
 Some of the items will have a bigger impact than others.
 An obvious way of prioritising what you do is to simply look at the ROI case.
 Then list them out in order with a rough timeline.
-You can normally make good progress on any strategy initiative in 3-6 months, so chop your initiatives up into 3-6 month blocks.
+You can normally make good progress on any strategic initiative in 3-6 months, so chop your initiatives up into 3-6 month blocks.

 Sometimes you lean on your gut rather than hard data for ROI.
 This is fine, and don’t worry if you don’t have all the details.
-This is about setting your best guess at a strong direction.
+This is about setting your best guess in a strong direction.
 Your shining star for the future.

-If this strategy is aligned to your goals, and you have some confidence in the direction you’re heading, you won’t have to change it much.
+If this strategy is aligned with your goals, and you have some confidence in the direction you’re heading, you won’t have to change it much.
 Instead, you’ll later focus your energies on how to do each phase right.

-You’ve completed the first part of your strategy, brill!
 You have your goals, strategy headlines of how you might use technology to support those goals, and you’ve turned it into some kind of prioritised roadmap.

 You won’t need budgets to set your strategy.
 Once you’ve set your digital direction and prioritise, you then can think about what you can invest in each those, perhaps using the ROI case to guide the investment.

 There are many ways to crack a nut, so it’s very likely you can find a way to progress your strategy with small or huge budgets.
 For example, you might be able to increase mobile sales without building an app.
 Your mileage will vary depending on your budget, but any good advisor should help you find quick wins at the start of your project.